Don’t miss out on these best new middle school reading books of the year!

 Perfect for your children ages 9 to 12, I’m also loving reading a number of these books out loud to my late elementary children as well.

-You can find these amazing new middle school reading books at your local library or purchase through the affiliate links provided.
+You can find these amazing new middle school reading books of 2016 at your local library or purchase through the affiliate links provided.

 The Girl Who Drank the Moon and Ghost were a huge hit in our house!